nayani8/DSA-Python/README.md

 - Add palindrome number problem: check if a number is palindrome using loop and string methods
 - Add Armstrong number problem: check if a number is Armstrong using loop and string methods
 - Add factors of number problem: find all factors using brute force, improved, and optimal methods
+- Add binary to decimal conversion
+- Add decimal to binary conversion

+### Recursion
+- Add basic Head and Tail Recursion of 1 to n and n to 1

 ### Linked Lists
 -